 Why product sampling is important for brands

-These benefits of product sampling are comprehensive.
+The benefits of product sampling are comprehensive.

 Monitoring consumer interactions and collecting sample feedback helps brands better understand the tastes and needs of different demographics and shows them which aspects of a product and its marketing are successful, and which are not.
-This insight is invaluable in aiding new product development, designing packaging, shaping marketing strategies and guiding the growth of a business overall.
+This insight is invaluable in guiding new product development, designing packaging, shaping marketing strategies and guiding the growth of a business overall.

 Sampling campaigns on digital and physical channels

-Types of sampling campaigns
+Types of digital sampling campaigns

 Diagnostic tools and profiling experiences